smatthews-nz/fsjs-techdegree-project7/README.md

 The user has the choice to select one of five pre-defined categories, or search for a keyword or term.

 ## Technologies used:
--JavaScript
+- JavaScript
--JSX
+- JSX
--React
+- React
--React Router
+- React Router
--flickr API
+- flickr API

 ## Custom Styling:
 - Material Icons for the 404 error